 It was Smiles!
-Awesome woman who we crossed paths on the CDT with in towns and hung out with along with dear friends Smudge and Groceries.
-She was less than 10 miles from finishing the AZT.
-So fun to share info about routes and hear bits about adventures ahead.
+Marmot whistles and hops ensued.
+Smiles is an awesome woman who we crossed paths with on the CDT.
+We hung out in towns and stayed in the know of each other thanks to our dear friends Smudge and Groceries.
+Smiles was less than 10 miles from finishing the AZT!
+So fun to share info about routes and hear bits about adventures.

 But what got me super excited and motivated in the later afternoon was seeing the logo for this section of the AZT: it includes the tassle eared Kaibab squirrel!!!!

+While we could have pushed to Hwy 89, the beautiful forest, good duff, and evening colors beckoned us to stay.
 Just before we found camp, I saw a Kaibab squirrel out of the corner of my eye!
 Tassle ears and voluminous white plume of a tail.
 It scurried up a ponderosa.